MicrosoftDocs/cloud-adoption-framework/docs/govern/index.md

 ---
-title: "Governance in the Microsoft Cloud Adoption Framework for Azure"
+title: Governance in the Microsoft Cloud Adoption Framework for Azure
 description: Use the Cloud Adoption Framework for Azure to learn to assess existing policies, build an initial governance foundation, and iteratively add governance tools.
 author: BrianBlanchard
 ms.author: brblanch